turbotoad12/Visual-Scratch/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit issues or pull requests.
+Submit issues or pull requests to help improve the project.

 ## Support